How Much Does A New Patio Cost? | Checkatrade

 The benefits of a flagstone patio

 Flagstone patios are incredibly versatile.
-Cut in both uniform or irregular shapes, they can be laid in any number of ways, using various coloured stones and laying patterns.
-They are also durable and resistant to moisture and heat, so they’ll stay looking their best for years to come.
+Cut in uniform or irregular shapes, they can be laid in various ways, using various coloured stones and laying patterns.

-A further benefit of flagstones is that they are non-slip when wet, so you don’t need to worry about slips and falls in wet weather or near water features.
-Check out our flagstone ideas for inspiration.
+Another benefit of flagstones is that they are non-slip when wet, so you don’t need to worry about slips and falls in wet weather or near water features.

 The drawbacks of a flagstone patio